annajosephk20/IoT-based-Weather-Monitoring-system-/README.md

-Perfect ✅ Here’s the updated **README.md** — complete with a **schematic image section placeholder** that will look great on GitHub once you upload your circuit diagram image.

----

 # 🌦️ IoT-Based Weather Monitoring System Using NodeMCU and ThingSpeak

 This project monitors real-time **temperature**, **humidity**, and **atmospheric pressure** using **DHT11** and **BMP180** sensors connected to a **NodeMCU (ESP8266)**.
 The data is sent to the **ThingSpeak cloud platform** via Wi-Fi, where it is visualized through live graphs and dashboards.